Photo: Diliff / Wikimedia Commons

 Best Hotels in Hong Kong: Kowloon, Central & the Peak (2026)

-The Peninsula Hong Kong's 1928 Fleet of Rolls-Royces, The Upper House's 57th floor Admiralty calm above the Central frenzy, and Rosewood Hong Kong's Victoria Harbour symphony tower — the finest Hong Kong hotels in 2026.
+The Peninsula Hong Kong's 1928 Fleet of Rolls-Royces, The Upper House's 57th floor Admiralty calm above the Central frenzy, and Rosewood Hong Kong's Victoria Harbour symphony tower — the best Hong Kong hotels in 2026.

 Hong Kong’s Hotel Geography